 In our last session, at the end of our work, you reflect on the journey we have been on together.
 You’ve arrived safely at your destination.
 Things really are different for you than they were before.
 You are where you wanted to be, but like any good journey, there were unexpected stops along the way: surprising encounters and treacherous passes where you felt stuck or even scared.
 And that’s OK.
 You see now that that’s the way it had to be.
 And I was with you, every step of the way.

 HOW I CAN HELP

 I offer online psychotherapy and counselling.
-As an integrative psychotherapist, I provide bespoke therapy: an experience that is uniquely suited to your needs.
+As a practitioner of integrative psychotherapy, I provide bespoke treatment: an experience that is uniquely suited to your needs.
 So while, like other people, you might experience excessive worry and anxiety, the reasons why you experience these remain unique to you.
 I am interested in precisely that.
 I am deeply curious about what it is like to be you.
 I am also deeply motivated to help you change those experiences and behaviours that have become limiting or distressing for you.